mnr/writing-wip/kwak-anthology.md

 Abundancy had performed some violent activism against Hestia.
 They hadn’t gone as far as claiming responsibility for breaking windows at Hestia factories, but they had disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
 Abundancy felt Hestia was trying to patent food.
 Hestia did hold patents on the meal kits for their oven, but Abundancy felt this was a slippery slope.
 DuPont and Monsanto held patents on genetically-modified corn, soybean, and alfalfa.
 They defended these patents with wide-ranging arguments that caught up anyone using non-GMO variants.
 Abundancy argued Hestia was following the same strategy and would eventually claim rights to any method of combining food to make a meal.

-Lupe’s scan allowed for an animated reconstruction of the explosion, tracing the path of all parts back to their original assembly.
+Lupe’s scan allowed for an animated reconstruction of the explosion, tracing the path of the scattered parts back to their original assembly.
 Araci played it forward and reverse three times.
 What happened was clear.
-The oven exploded.
-Dakota had been standing in front, possibly opening the door, when the thing unexpectedly distributed a high-velocity cloud of sharp plastic, metal, and glass shrapnel through her and into the room.
+Dakota had been standing in front of the oven when it exploded and distributed a high-velocity cloud of sharp plastic, metal, and glass shrapnel through her and into the room.

 As for this condo, there was nothing more.
 He shipped the report to the Portland Police server and left the apartment clean-up to the forensics team.

 // -----

-Callista was making spaghetti in a packet.
-Just heat and serve.
-The salad and wine made it almost as good as his mother created in their antique kitchen.

-“Did you ever consider one of those new ovens?” asked Araci.
-“They don’t need gas lines anymore.
-There’s a propane tank built-in.”

-“Dad, that’s a luxury item I can’t afford,” she replied.
-“I’m too busy to fuss around.
-Besides, those manufacturer-sanctioned cook packets are expensive.
-It’s not like you can just whip up some batter and bake a cake.
-You can’t buy a bread kit from Red Mill and expect it to work with an oven that isn’t Red-Mill-certified.
-It’s so much easier with pouches.
-Cheaper too.”

-“Probably safer,” said Araci.
-He forked up spaghetti, fending off Rifkin from his plate.
-It was easier to give Rifkin run of the apartment.
-The alternative was to lock him into his cage and endure deafening complaints.
-“I just saw the result of an explosion.
-Killed the occupant.”

-“That’s not supposed to happen,” she said.
-“Everything I read says they are safe as tissue paper.
-Was it arson?”

-“That’s possible,” he said.
-“But you can’t rule out human propensity to mess things up.
-Who’s to say the victim didn’t warm up some petroleum based beauty product at the same time as making dinner.
-Dumber things happen.”

-“What about the victim?
-Was it an accident?”

-“She had a fancy apartment with a luxury oven.
-She was a programmer, recently moved here from Montevideo.
-Used to work for a ransomware company.
-Looks to be social from her online profile, but not sure how long-term any of those relationships are.”

-“I thought ransomware was outlawed?”

-“Not necessarily,” Araci said.
-He pushed his plate to Rifkin, who grabbed a noodle and flew into the other room.
-Spaghetti sauce dripped behind, nothing was clean with Rifkin.
-“Ransomware is a messy business, but when it goes public, it has shareholder value.
-Mutual funds have political sway, and profits talk.
-Big Pharm made money on opioids.
-Same with ransomware.
-Worry not about the careless corporate victim, insurance covers the cost.
-It’s all very respectable and can be a resume builder.”

-“So she moves, then dies in a freak accident.
-That’s not suspicious?”

-“Point taken,” says Araci.
-“Could be she was escaping from something.
-Could be someone was unhappy about her departure.
-Could be her previous employer disapproved of her next move.
-Possibly a jealous boyfriend.
-Possibly an international cartel.
-All I have is a burned out condominium and a smoking corpse.”
+Araci assembled Chicken Piccata, one of the complex meals available in pouches.
+He enjoyed cooking, the reveal of ingredients from each foil bag, the simple preparation, the assembly.
+The smell of onions when they emerged from the saute bag.
+Squeezing lemon slices on the chicken.
+Sprinkling capers, salt, and pepper just before plating.
+Lupe stood near the counter with a glass of wine, watching him fuss with the presentation.

+"You should buy one of those ovens," observed Lupe.
+"You like cooking.
+You could make more complex meals."

+"I considered it, but after today, I'm not so sure."
+Araci moved the two plates to the table, refilled both wine glasses, and invited Lupe to the table.
+"Besides, they only work with proprietary meals.
+It's not like you can just whip up some batter and bake a cake.
+You have to buy a kit - from Hestia - or it doesn't work.
+You're not allowed to do anything except put it in, then take it out."

+"I suppose," replied Lupe.
+"Did you find out more about the missing boyfriend?"

+"How do you know there was a boyfriend?"

+"Oh come on.
+Two toothbrushes.
+Multiple towels.
+Boxers and bras in the laundry."

+Araci hadn't thought to look in the laundry.
+"I suspect we're looking for Robin Lopez.
+He's the author of 'The Road To Food Free From Restrictions.'
+He is upset about Hestia's food patents.
+He and Dakota were both connected with Abundancy."

+"So if they were fighting with Hestia, why did they have an oven?"
+Lupe sliced off a piece of chicken, dipped it in the sauce, took a bite.
+"Ummm.
+This is so much better than the one-bag meal I had planned for dinner."

+"I'm puzzled by that too," agreed Araci.
+"It's odd they had an oven.
+It's odd it exploded.
+It's odd Robin is missing."

+Araci continued; "There's other parts of their story that don't settle.
+Dakota left a job with a ransomware company.
+Ransomware may have manuevered itself into a measure of respectability, but just because they're public and produce respectable profits for retiree accounts doesn't erase the fact they are involved in insurance fraud.
+Insurance companies don't like extortion.
+Would an employee be allowed to just quit and walk away?
+Dakota could flip and inform insurance.
+She could work for a competitor.
+It wasn't long between her departure from Montevideo and her departure from this world.
+Maybe her former employer blew her up?"

+"Maybe Hestia didn't like what she was doing for Abundancy?" suggested Lupe.
+"They have all sorts of control over the oven.
+Maybe they can tell it to explode?"

+"That's an interesting idea," said Araci.
+"I'll make a few calls tomorrow.
+Should I snap open this ice cream?"

 // -----

-Araci swept up bird trash.
-Again.
-Rifkin had been his roommate for less than a day, and it was a constant.
-Araci did it when he was thinking, a mindless activity for his body.

-The more he found out about Robin Lopez, the more interesting he became.
-Robin was the author of “The Road To Food Free From Restrictions,” written with guidance from the Free Software Foundation.
-The book outlined how industry could and should take part in keeping food a basic human right.
-This included the manufacturer of Dakota’s hazardous oven, although appliance manufacturers were adamant they needed profits for research and development of new life-enriching products.

-Robin worked with Abundancy, the same non-profit Dakota listed as her current project.
-Love and philanthropy often traveled together.

-“I AM PUTTING MYSELF TO THE FULLEST POSSIBLE USE!” screeched Rifkin.
-Rifkin had pried open the door of his cage and headed to the kitchen, destroying packages of bread left on the countertop.
-The floor vac robot was already in motion; Araci resignedly observed the bird and the vacuum to fight it out.

-Leaving the kitchen ruckus, Araci retreated to the living room.
-If Robin was fighting with Hestia’s manufacturers, what was Dakota doing with the unit in her apartment?
-Robin’s toothbrush was testimony he knew about the stove.
-Was Dakota’s death the unexpected result of a lover’s argument?
-The flower of affection got lost in arguments about minutia and lovers had killed lovers because of the way they chewed food, cheated at cards, or felt about religion, politics, or family.

-Dakota herself wasn’t an innocent.
-Working for a ransomware corporation might look corporate but in the end, it was about fraud.
-IT managers lost their jobs.
-CEOs stepped down.
-Stock prices fell.
-Operators enslaved and sold customer data.
-Dakota still accepted a paycheck.
-Did her past catch up in a sudden fashion?

-Araci reviewed the file.
-Abundancy - which advocated food free of restrictions - connected Dakota and Robin.

-“Rifkin, who would object to free food?”
-Araci spoke to the bird, but expected little a response.
-Presently Rifkin was destroying a piece of the carpet and couldn’t be bothered.
-No matter, Araci already suspected one villain; Hestia’s manufacturer.

 Araci’s call to Hestia’s manufacturer met with an artificially intelligent receptionist, projected through his visor as sitting across from him at the table.